xSpecialFoodx/Language-Codes/README.md

 <br/><br/>

-In order to install the packages from the requirements text file check this other repo of mine:
+Included the file "requirements_installation.bat" to install the packages from the requirements text file, from this other repo of mine:

 https://github.com/xSpecialFoodx/Requirements-Manager